-10.2 Example 2: 5-Story Building (SFPE_2)
+8.2 Example 2: 5-Story Building (SFPE_2)

 This is a verification test for SFPE-based simulation results.
-This example reproduces Example 2 given in the SFPE Engineering Guide (Society of Fire Protection Engineers 2003).
+This example reproduces Example 2 given in the SFPE Engineering Guide, 2003.
 In this example, we have a 5-story building.
 Each floor is served by two 44 inch stairways.
 The stairs have a 7 inch rise and an 11 inch run.
 The stairways have hand-rails on both sides 2.5 inches from the wall.
 Each stairway connects to a 4 ft x 8 ft platform located between the level of the floors.
 The distance between the floors is 12 ft.
 The stairways connect to the floors with 32 inch doors.
 There are 200 people on each floor.
-Figure 114 shows the problem setup.
+Figure 125 shows the problem setup.

-Figure 114: SFPE Example 2 Problem Setup
+Figure 125: SFPE Example 2 Problem Setup